LedgerHQ/ledger-live/.changeset/red-falcons-cry.md

 "@ledgerhq/native-ui": minor
 ---

 Update design on upsell modal in mobile app.
-Also add new variants and shape to IconBox components in native UI.
+Also add new variants and shape to IconBoxList and BoxedIcon components in native UI.